LEEYJ1021/structural-signal-irrelevance/README.md

 Both studies converge on a similar answer: size and tenure appear to matter far less than spend and the unit's own real-time behavior.
 We call this pattern **structural blindness** — a real-time bidding and serving system that evaluates every ad group on its current signal, largely indifferent to the account's résumé.
 This README states that finding with the precision it deserves: which parts are confirmed nulls, which are non-significant-but-inconclusive, which are heterogeneous across contexts, and which are exploratory.

-> **A note on how figures and robustness files are woven in.** Every main-text figure below is rendered directly from `figures/`, and every place the text leans on a robustness check links straight to the corresponding file in [`supplementary_robustness/`](supplementary_robustness/), with that file's key table reproduced inline so you don't have to leave the page to see the numbers behind the claim.
+> **A note on how figures and source-of-truth files are woven in.** Every main-text figure below is rendered directly from `figures/`.
+Every place the text leans on a robustness check links straight to the corresponding file in [`supplementary_robustness/`](supplementary_robustness/), with that file's key table reproduced inline.
+And every place the text leans on *why a method changed* or *what the final citable number is* links to [`docs/METHODOLOGY_NOTES.md`](docs/METHODOLOGY_NOTES.md) (the narrative log of assumption → contradiction → change) or [`docs/RESULTS_SUMMARY.md`](docs/RESULTS_SUMMARY.md) (the single canonical statistics table, digested in [§3.6](#36-rq1rq3-results-at-a-glance)) — so you don't have to leave the page to see the numbers behind the claim.

 ---